Starfish-develop/Starfish/README.md

 * whether vsini is included also changes whether we interpolate in this or leave at 0.

+#Tests
+* Create good tests for PHOENIXGridInterface
+    * different base library locations
+    * make Odyssey directories the same as local drive
+* Create good tests for GridCreator
+    * try using different ranges
+    * what about giving it bad parameters

+#Move all execution scripts (that use objects) into separate code.
+Perhaps a script directory?

 The Model and lnprob classes will require a full suite.